 Important: Avoid duplicate names between global and local variables!
-If SetVar is used to create a local variable for the first time, and then SetVarGlobal is used to create a variable by the same name, the value global variable cannot be retrieved as long as the local variable is still in context (using the variable in an expression will always use the local variable if it exists, and it will check for global variables only if no local variable exists by that name).
+If SetVar is used to create a local variable for the first time, and then SetVarGlobal is used to create a variable by the same name, the value of the global variable cannot be retrieved as long as the local variable is still in context (using a variable in an expression will always use the local variable if it exists, and it will check for global variables only if no local variable exists by that name).
 Likewise, using SetVar will always set the value of the local variable as long as it's still in context.
-So while it's possible to do this, there isn't likely to be a situation where it's wise to do so.